 But these forces are ubiquitous and have shaped your perceptions from the time you were born.
 So don’t be too hard on yourself for occasionally falling into the current that most of the world is being swept along by.

-Zombies and Seekers exist along a spectrum, and the farther you can shift away from the realm of the undead (the shallow end of life), the better off you’ll be.
+The farther you can shift away from the realm of the undead (the shallow end of life), the better off you’ll be.

 What does the Seeker seek?

 Zombies seek comfort, safety, acceptance, distraction, escape, and relief.

 And even though Seekers sometime chase those things (it’s only human), what drives them is different.

 The Seeker’s quest is for growth and expansion.

 Earlier we noted that the Seeker loathes mediocrity and can’t stand the status quo.
 That’s why you’re always gathering more knowledge, frameworks, mental models, systems, apps, practices, and tools to increase your productivity and performance.

 You want to know more, do more, and become more.

 This way of life has served you well, helping you get where you are today.